 These keto white chocolate cookies are a spinoff of our famous (bakery-style!) chocolate chip cookies.
 Which are, incidentally, top 5 of my favorite desserts… of all time!

-And these guys right here, made possible by Bake Believe’s keto white chocolate chips (see below for full deets!), are equally supreme.
+And these guys right here, made possible by Choc Zero’s keto white chocolate chips (see below for full deets!), are equally supreme.

 Plus, at just 1.5g net carbs, let’s just say I’m fairly in love with the macros!